pingidentity/terraform-provider-pingfederate/docs/resources/local_identity_identity_profile.md

 <a id="nestedatt--auth_sources"></a>
 ### Nested Schema for `auth_sources`

+Required:

+- `source` (String) The local identity authentication source.
+Source is unique.

 Optional:

 - `id` (String) The persistent, unique ID for the local identity authentication source.
 It can be any combination of [a-zA-Z0-9._-].
 This property is system-assigned if not specified.
-- `source` (String) The local identity authentication source.
-Source is unique.

 <a id="nestedatt--data_store_config"></a>